Argyraspides/SOFTENG-Part-IV-Notes/700A - Research Project/Notes/LOG.md

 			- Best performing model to date.
 Named "bestObservedModelRecreation7".
 Only failed in two instances for a fraction of a second where it thought a person and a car was an e-scooter, but thats it.
 Rest of the time detected an e-scooter rider in close-ish proximity (after entering the carpark -- past the red bar).
 Also performed much better detecting e-scooter rider from behind.
 		- ***#15: 8 epochs w/ batch size = 16 and image size = 640x640 (tested with security cam footage from Kaurikone @ the hotel w/ conf=0.6, 16 frozen layers)***
 			- This particular one was fine tuned using ultralytics.
 AdamW optimizer.
 The best hyperparameters were then used for training in addition to those above.
 Performs similarly to ***#14***.
 Slightly worse IMO.

+-  Pre-trained model used: "yolov8m.pt" by Ultralytics (overriding all classes and forcing it to just check for e-scooters)
+	- Combined the "electric.scooter.v1i.yolov8" and "scooter.v1i.yolov8" datasets together to make one massive dataset of 10k images